You can sink a lot of money into furniture. If you dont buy carefully,

 If you discover a defect after delivery, notify the retailer at once.
 The

-longer you delay, the more likely the retailer may claim that you caused
+longer you delay, the more likely the retailer is to accuse you of causing

 Communicate your complaints to the retailer in writing.
 If the retailer